First DUI Offense in Connecticut

 If You’re Granted the Program – Getting to the Alcohol Education Program Finish Line

 If you are granted the program, then the Court will order you to attend 10 or 15 weekly classes, as well as a Mothers Against Drunk Driving Victim Impact Panel program.
 If it is a serious case, then the Court has wide discretion to order additional conditions as part of your IDIP, such as community service, installation of an ignition interlock device (IID) in your car, AA meetings, and in serious cases, revoke your driving privileges altogether for the duration of the program.
 Again, the threat of these additional conditions is all the more reason to make sure you are standing beside a top Stamford Connecticut 14-227a DUI / DWI attorney to argue against these conditions.
 There is a $350 program fee for the 10- week program and a $500 fee for the 15-week program that must be paid that day.

-Alternatively, the experienced DUI / DWI lawyers at Mark Sherman Law may be able to persuade the Court to allow you to participate in an out-of-state weekend alcohol education program instead of the weekly classes in Connecticut.
+Alternatively, the experienced first-offense DUI attorney at Mark Sherman Law may be able to persuade the Court to allow you to participate in an out-of-state weekend alcohol education program instead of the weekly classes in Connecticut.
 This alternative has been a good fit for our clients with uncertain work-related travel schedules.
 These clients often cannot attend the weekly classes on a certain date and time.
 In these cases, we have successfully persuaded the court to permit them to attend an out-of-state program.
 Contact us for more information on this option.

 Completion of the Alcohol Education Program & Dismissal of Your 14-227 Charges